 Shubam was born and raised in Atlanta, Georgia and is currently a doctoral candidate in Developmental Psychology.
 She received her Bachelor’s degree in psychology and minors in statistics and human development and family science from the University of Georgia.
 She received her master’s degree from the University of Florida.
 Shubam’s research investigates the impact of adversity on developmental outcomes in different life phases.
 Specifically, her research examines individuals’ internal and external resources that can be used for resilience, in order to promote positive outcomes despite stressful life events.
 In her spare time, Shubam enjoys reading, exploring new coffee shops, and spending time with her family and friends.

-Dr. Farrar is the undergraduate coordinator of the Department of Psychology and is an associate professor in the Developmental area.
+Dr. Farrar is the undergraduate coordinator of the Department of Psychology and is a professor in the Developmental area.
 His research examines the relation of language and cognition in children and adults.
 Of current interest is the role of language in theory of mind development.
-He enjoys all sports (well, most sports), fast cars, and politicsl and philosophy.
+He enjoys all sports (well, most sports), fast cars, and politics and philosophy.